 Our chief operating decision-maker is our CEO.
-The CEO reviews Contribution ex-TAC, primarily at a solution level, for the purposes of allocating resources and evaluating financial performance.
+The CEO reviews Contribution ex-TAC, primarily at a family of solutions level, for the purposes of allocating resources and evaluating financial performance.

 Contribution ex-TAC is Criteo's profitability measure and reflects the Company's gross profit plus other costs of revenue.